WeCovr

 • No-Claims Bonus (NCB) / No-Claims Discount (NCD): This is one of your most valuable assets.
 For every year you drive without making a claim, you earn a discount on your premium, which can rise to 60-70% or more after 5-9 years.
 Making an at-fault claim will typically reduce your NCB by two years.
 Many drivers pay for small repairs themselves to protect this discount, but this is the very behaviour that can lead to the £3,000 hidden cost trap if not handled correctly.

 • Excess: This is the amount you agree to pay towards any claim you make.
 For example, if your excess is £400 and you have a £2,000 claim, you pay the first £400 and the insurer pays the remaining £1,600.
-A higher excess usually means a lower premium, but you must ensure you can afford to pay it if you need to claim.
+A higher excess usually means a lower premium, but you should consider whether you may need to help support you can afford to pay it if you may need to claim.

 • Optional Extras: These allow you to tailor your policy to your specific needs.
 Common add-ons include: